Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 Trump's tweets delight those supporters who say they find him honest, funny and refreshing.
 By the same token, his tweets distract and dismay his detractors, alienate many of his allies and misdirect much of the media.

 Yet as a substantive matter, these staccato statements cannot be ignored.
-They serve up invaluable real-time insight into the workings of the president's mind, a rich resource for historians and one that journalists mine in real time — as do Trump's own aides, who scroll through his account to figure out what he is thinking.
+They serve up invaluable insight into the workings of the president's mind, a rich resource for historians and one that journalists mine in real time — as do Trump's own aides, who scroll through his account to figure out what he is thinking.

 Clearly, attention must be paid — just not to exclusion of the impact of actual policy, executive orders, laws and the like.
 And major outlets are actually doing a pretty good job of covering those weighty matters.